- What is a legal marriage in Canada?

 Each province has different rules about who is considered to be a common-law partner, and what family law rights common-law partners have when they separate.
 In Ontario, common-law partners have certain family law rights if:

 - they have been living together for 3 years or more, or

 - if they have a child together and have been in a steady relationship.

-Common-law partners in Ontario have the right to apply for child custody or access, child support, and spousal support when they separate.
+Common-law partners in Ontario have the right to apply for decision-making responsibility or parenting time (previously called child custody or access), for their child, child support, and spousal support when they separate.

 Deciding family matters at the end of your relationship